bpuderer/quickrefs/docker.md

 docker node demote \<node>|demote manager to worker

-container- runtime instance of image
+container - runtime instance of image
 image - executable package which includes everything needed to run
 registry - collection of repositories
 repository - collection of images